 How to maximize your Hilton cards (with upgrades and downgrades)

-Hilton did a giant cannonball into the center of the points and miles pool when it added Small Luxury Hotels of the World to its loyalty program earlier this Summer.
-While we were cautiously optimistic in the Spring after hearing pre-launch details from Hilton, the reality post-launch has far outpaced our expectations.
+Hilton did a giant cannonball into the center of the points and miles pool when it added Small Luxury Hotels of the World to its loyalty program last year.
+While we were cautiously optimistic in the Spring after hearing pre-launch details from Hilton, the reality post-launch has outpaced our expectations.

-While the addition of SLH to Hilton Honors has been incredibly exciting, it’s also created a problem for even the most committed Hilton point hoarder: we suddenly need more Hilton points (and free night certs).
+While the addition of SLH to Hilton Honors has been incredibly exciting, it’s also created a problem for even the most committed Hilton point hoarder: we suddenly need more Hilton free night certificates.

 Generating points with Hilton credit cards